SPATIAL VS TEMPORAL ENTROPY

 Information is encoded in our ordinary universe in all four dimensions.
 Information requires the one-way 4th dimension (time) for its entropy drive and for its historical conservation domain, due to the causal characteristic of information.
 Because the black hole either destroys, suppresses, or hides both the third and 4th dimensions, (time stands still at the event horizon and meter sticks shrink to nothing), the black hole contains almost no information, or as John Wheeler says: "A black hole has no hair".
 Information may live forever in the historical domain, but not in the black hole.
 Hawking should have stuck to his guns.
 (See: Leonard Susskind: "The Black Hole War"; Back Bay Books, Little, Brown and Co., 2008.)

-hole's mass and the surface area of its event horizon.
-The causal
+in the black hole's mass and the surface area of its event

-component of information ceases to form new linkages upon entering
+horizon.
+The causal component of information ceases to form new

-the black hole and inside the event horizon distinguishable atoms
+linkages upon entering the black hole and inside the event

-information outside the black hole, however, continue to propagate
+black hole, however, continue to propagate forever in historic

-forever in historic spacetime.
-Entangled elements swallowed by the
+spacetime.
+Entangled elements swallowed by the black hole are

-black hole are moot, since they remain hidden forever, suspended
+moot, since they remain hidden forever, suspended or "frozen" in